Applications and Enrollment

 No child, parent/guardian, employee, or other member of the CDL community will be subjected to retaliation as prohibited by law.

-Any person who believes any child, employee, or third party or the CDL generally has engaged in conduct prohibited by Title IX or the University Sexual Misconduct Policy should report the conduct to the Title IX Coordinator.
-Danielle Morrison serves as the University’s Title IX Coordinator and can be contacted in person or by mail at the Title IX Office, 616 E. Green Street, Suite 214, Champaign, IL 61820; by phone at (844) 616-7978; or by email at titleixcoordinator@illinois.edu.
+Any person who believes any child, employee, or third party or the CDL program generally has engaged in conduct prohibited by Title IX or the University Sex-Based Misconduct Policy should report the conduct to the Title IX Coordinator.
+Danielle Fleenor serves as the University’s Title IX Coordinator and can be contacted in person or by mail at the Title IX Office, 614 E. Daniel Street, Suite 303, Champaign, IL 61820; by phone at (844) 616-7978; or by email at titleixcoordinator@illinois.edu.
 The Title IX Coordinator can also assist with supportive measures and remedies.
-CDL parents and staff members may also report such conduct to any CDL employee, including any teacher or school administrator.
+Children or families may also report such conduct to any school employee, including any teacher, counselor, or program administrator.
 Reports may also be made online using the University Reporting Form.
 The University prefers that all reports and complaints are in writing; however, verbal information will be accepted and processed.
+The Procedures for Addressing Sex-Based Misconduct Involving PreK-12 Students will be used to process the report or complaint.

 Inquiries about state or federal laws protecting against discrimination or harassment based on one or more of the protected classes listed above may also be directed to one or more of the following agencies: